ReSurfEMG/ReSurfEMG/README.md

 ### Supported Platforms

 ReSurfEMG is a pure Python package.
 Below is the list of platforms that should work.
+Other platforms may work, but have had less extensive testing.
-Please note that where python.org Python or Anaconda Python stated as supported, it means that versions 3.8 or 3.9 (depending on the release) are supported.
+Please note that where
+python.org Python or Anaconda Python stated as supported, it means that versions 3.8 or 3.9 (depending on the release) are supported.